-A. Upon completion of the Structural Soil installation operations, clean areas within the contract limits.
+A. Upon completion of operations, clean areas within the contract limits.
 Remove all excess fills, soils and mix stockpiles and legally dispose of all waste materials, trash and debris.
 Remove all tools and equipment and provide a clean, clear site.
-Sweep, do not wash, all paving and other exposed surfaces of dirt and mud until the paving has been installed over the Structural Soil material.
-Do no washing until finished materials covering Structural Soil material are in place.
+Sweep, do not wash, all paving and other exposed surfaces of dirt and mud until the paving has been installed.
+Do no washing until finished materials are in place.